 The promise of almost every other Marvel movie paid off here.
 Iron Man completed the journey his character’s been on since the begining (just seven years after they did that in Iron Man 3), we finally got the Avengers to assemble, and Cap picked up Mjolnir.

-I’ll be honest if I’m feeling down; I put the scene of Steve Rogers batting Thanos round like a ping-pong ball to cheer myself up.
+I’ll be honest if I’m feeling down; I put the scene of Steve Rogers batting Thanos around like a ping-pong ball to cheer myself up.
 What a scene!

 Avengers: Infinity War (2018)